matt-harvey/angryloader/README.rst

 Tell AngryLoader the list of URLs you want to be fast, like so::

   AngryLoader.initialize({
-    urls: ['/', '/blog', '/mega']
+    urls: ['/', '/blog/', '/mega/']
   });

-When someone first visits your site, and after the initially visited page has loaded normally, AngryLoader AJAX-requests HTML from *all* the URLs you've given it, and caches their content in memory.
-It also looks in the retrieved content of each page for a ``<title>`` tag, and caches the content of that as well, if found.
-When the user clicks on any link that has one of these *exact* URLs as its ``href`` attribute, the browser will grab the cached page, swap out the current ``<body>`` content with the ``<body>`` content of the cached page, and set the title it found for that page.
-Any other links will be handled normally.
+When someone first visits your site, once the initially visited page has been requested normally and the document is "ready", AngryLoader caches the ``<body>`` content of the current page in memory (provided its URL is among those you've listed), and then AJAX-requests HTML from each of the other URLs you've given it, and caches their ``<body>`` content as well.
+It also looks in each page's HTML for a ``<title>`` tag, and caches the content of that as well, if found.
+When the user clicks on any link that has one of the exact listed URLs as its ``href`` attribute, the browser will grab the cached ``<body>`` content for that page, swap out the current ``<body>`` content with the cached content, and set the page title accordingly, without any further HTTP request being made.
+Any links to URLs that not in the whitelist, however, will be handled normally.

 If you want, you can tell AngryLoader to swap out some other element than the ``<body>``.
 But take care.
 AngryLoader couldn't be arsed parsing the HTML